What to Do If You Are Being Sued in Florida

 Exposed Assets

 Non-exempt assets are reachable after a judgment.
-These include individual bank accounts, brokerage accounts, investment real estate in the debtor’s own name, vehicles beyond a $1,000 personal property exemption ($4,000 for non-homeowners), valuable personal property, and business interests that lack charging order protection.
+These include individual bank accounts, brokerage accounts, investment real estate in the debtor’s own name, vehicles beyond the $5,000 motor vehicle exemption, valuable personal property above the $1,000 constitutional floor, and business interests that lack charging order protection.
 Any non-retirement financial account held solely by the debtor is a target once a writ of garnishment issues.

-The practical question is how much non-exempt wealth sits outside the exemption framework.
 A physician whose net worth is concentrated in a homestead and retirement accounts may already be substantially protected.
-A real estate developer with multiple investment properties held personally faces significant exposure.
+A real estate developer with multiple investment properties held personally faces far greater exposure.
+The difference between total net worth and exempt net worth is the number that drives the asset protection analysis.

 What a Plaintiff Can and Cannot Do Before Judgment

-During active litigation, between the complaint and a final judgment, the plaintiff’s collection options are limited.
 Florida does not allow pre-judgment garnishment in most civil cases.
-The plaintiff cannot place liens on property, seize bank accounts, or force a sale while the lawsuit is pending.
+Between the complaint and a final judgment, the plaintiff cannot place liens on property, seize bank accounts, or force a sale.
+Wages continue, accounts remain accessible, and the homestead is not at risk.

 The exception is a pre-judgment asset freeze.
 The plaintiff must demonstrate a substantial likelihood of success on the merits and a risk that the defendant will dissipate assets before judgment.
-Florida courts grant these orders sparingly.
-The plaintiff typically must post a bond covering the defendant’s damages if the freeze turns out to be unjustified.
+Florida courts grant these orders sparingly, and the plaintiff typically must post a bond covering the defendant’s damages if the freeze turns out to be unjustified.

-This means the period between being sued and having a judgment entered is not a period of immediate financial crisis.
-Wages continue.
-Bank accounts remain accessible.
-The homestead is not at risk.
+The pre-judgment period is not a financial crisis; it is a planning window.
 The risk materializes later, at the judgment stage, and only for non-exempt assets.

 Florida’s exempt assets are protected automatically.
 The challenge is non-exempt wealth: brokerage accounts, rental properties, business interests, and liquid savings above what the exemptions cover.